To be eligible to apply for the Fulbright U.S. Student Grant Program, candidates must:

-- U.S. citizen at the time of application.
+- Be U.S. citizen at the time of application.

-- Bachelor's degree by the beginning date of the grant.
+- Have their bachelor's degree by the beginning date of the grant.

 - May not hold a doctoral degree at the time of application.

-- Sufficient language proficiency to carry out the proposed project.
+- Have sufficient language proficiency to carry out the proposed project.

 - Be in good health.

 - Preference given to applicants whose higher education was received primarily at a U.S. Institution.
 Undergraduate study abroad is not considered disqualifying.

-Fulbright Scholarships have a campus process and require a Stanford endorsement.
+The Fulbright U.S. Student Grant Program has a campus process and requires a Stanford endorsement.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
-The campus deadline is in mid- September and the national deadline is early October.
+The campus deadline is early September and the national deadline is early October.
+Stanford applicants must submit their application by the campus deadline, prior to the national deadline.
 The application process is lengthy and requires many months of preparation.